Create a Carousel Popup

 If you have configured multiple Pop-ups with different Visibility Rules to appear on the same page, the Pop-up configured with User Action Completed as the Visibility Rule is always shown first when the end user performs the User Action.

-1. Set the When Visibility Rules for the Pop-up.
+1. Set the Visibility Rules When does the pop up start and stop appearing for the Pop-up.
 For more information, see Schedule Pop-ups.

 RB_DB_whenrulespopup